Portfolio · 2026 Boston → Vancouver

 Observe & engage

 Before strategy, fieldwork.
 Operating rooms at Formlabs.
 District clinics in Liberia.
 Kiosks in Kibera.
-You can't design for a user you've never sat next to.
+I don't trust a design for a user I haven't sat with.

 02